Sparse approximation of triangular transports. Part I: the finite dimensional case: Analyticity

 \subsection{One dimensional case}

 Let $d=1$.
-By \eqref{eq:T1}, $T:[-1,1]\to[-1,1]$ can be expressed through the CDF of $\measi$ and the inverse CDF of $\measii$.
-As the inverse function theorem is usually stated without giving details on the precise domain of extension of the inverse function, we give a proof (using classical arguments) in Appendix \ref{sec:InvFunc}.
+By \eqref{eq:T1}, $T:[-1,1]\to[-1,1]$ can be expressed through composition of the CDF of $\measi$ and the inverse CDF of $\measii$.
+As the inverse function theorem is usually stated without giving details on the precise domain of extension of the inverse function, we give a proof, {based on classical arguments,} in Appendix \ref{sec:InvFunc}.
 This leads to the result in Lemma \ref{lemma:ext}.
-Before stating it, we provide another short lemma that will be used several times.
+Before stating it, we provide another short lemma that will be used {multiple} times.

 \begin{lemma} Let $\delta>0$ and let $K\subseteq\C$ be convex.
 Assume that $f\in C^1(\cB_\delta(K);\C)$ such that $\sup_{x\in \cB_\delta(K)}|f(x)|\le L$.
-Then $\sup_{x\in K}|f'(x)|\le L/\delta$ and $f:K\to\C$ is Lipschitz continuous with Lipschitz constant $L/\delta$. \end{lemma} \begin{proof} For any $x\in K$ and any $\eps\in (0,\delta)$, by Cauchy's integral formula
+Then $\sup_{x\in K}|f'(x)|\le \frac{L}{\delta}$ and $f:K\to\C$ is Lipschitz continuous with Lipschitz constant $\frac{L}{\delta}$. \end{lemma} \begin{proof} For any $x\in K$ and any $\eps\in (0,\delta)$, by Cauchy's integral formula

 Letting $\eps\to 0$ implies the claim. \end{proof}

 \begin{lemma} Let $\delta>0$, $x_0\in\C$ and let $f\in C^1(\cB_\delta (x_0);\C)$.
 Suppose that

 Let $F:\cB_\delta (x_0)\to \C$ be an antiderivative of $f:\cB_\delta (x_0)\to\C$.